Jude-Nwachukwu/gtm-posthog-utilities/README.md

 ## 📄 License

-Apache License 2.0 — use freely for personal and commercial projects.
+Apache License 2.0.
+Feel free to share your feedback.